Royal Herbert Hospital: History

 The hospital was considered to be such a leap forward in design and patient treatment that a new Commission of 1883 congratulated it as "one of the best of the modern great hospitals".
 In 1900 Queen Victoria visited soldiers in the hospital who had been injured in the Boer War, and granted her Royal Patronage.
+Three years later, in 1903, King Edward VII and Queen Alexandra visited when the queen opened a new nursing department.